Forze: Supercar Challenge

 After competing in the Formula Student race twice, Forze made a big step towards the professional racing world.
 The next car, the Forze VI, became world's first full-size race car powered by hydrogen.
 Due to the lack of a FIA license for the Forze VI, registering for official races was difficult, and the car did not compete in any FIA backed competitions.
 To avoid this problem, the Forze VII featured an FIA licensed LMP3-monocoque from ADESS AG.
 With it, the team built the first hydrogen race car ever to compete against fossil fueled combustion vehicles in an official race.
 The Forze VII competed in the Supercar Challenge in 2017 during the Gamma Racing Days on the TT Circuit Assen.
 In the 45-minute race, the Forze VII set the third fastest lap time in the Sports division, showing its potential.
 Unfortunately though, the hydrogen-electric race car was not able to drive the full race as it only had fuel on board for 30 minutes.

 One year later, in 2018, the Forze VIII drove the full 60-minute race at the Supercar Challenge 2018 during the Gamma Racing Days on TT Circuit Assen.
 In August 2019, the Forze VIII competed in the same race and came in second place in the sports division.

 In 2022, Forze revealed the Forze IX, with an aim to compete in the GT Class of the Supercar Challenge.
+This car got its first outing at the Jack's Racing Days in August 2025.
+While still in development, it competed in a special class, taking part in the sunday race of the Supercar Challenge.